Kokiworse/Public-IP-to-your-Mail/README.md

 # IP TO MAIL

-Small script that retrieve your public ip address and send it to an email
+Small script that retrieves your public ip address and send it to an email

 Usage
 -----